Not sure if Pet Evolution Franchising LLC is right for you?

 Potential Mitigations

-• A business advisor can help you research the ownership structure of any franchisor to identify potential private equity involvement.
+• Your attorney can help you research the franchisor's ownership structure to confirm if any private equity firms are involved.

 Citations: Not applicable